mamedev/mame/docs/source/usingmame/ui.rst

 In addition to the usual :ref:`menu navigation controls <ui-menus>`, the system and software selection menus have additional configurable controls for navigating the multi-pane layout, and providing alternatives to toolbar buttons if you don’t want to use a pointing device.
-The default additional controls (on a US ANSI QWERTY keyboard), and the settings they correspond to, are:
+The default additional controls (with a US ANSI QWERTY keyboard), and the settings they correspond to, are:

 Tab (UI Focus Next)
     Move focus to the next area.
 The order is system/software list,